PHPMailer/PHPMailer/README.md

 If you found a mistake in the docs, or want to add something, go ahead and amend the wiki - anyone can edit it.

-If you have git clones from prior to the move to the PHPMailer GitHub organisation, you'll need to update any remote URLs referencing the old GitHub location with a command like this from within your clone:
+If you have git clones from prior to the move to the PHPMailer GitHub organization, you'll need to update any remote URLs referencing the old GitHub location with a command like this from within your clone:

 ```sh
 git remote set-url upstream https://github.com/PHPMailer/PHPMailer.git
 ```

-Please *don't* use the SourceForge or Google Code projects any more; they are obsolete and no longer maintained.
+Please *don't* use the SourceForge or Google Code projects anymore; they are obsolete and no longer maintained.

 ## Sponsorship
 Development time and resources for PHPMailer are provided by [Smartmessages.net](https://info.smartmessages.net/), a powerful email marketing system.

 <a href="https://info.smartmessages.net/"><img src="https://www.smartmessages.net/img/smartmessages-logo.svg" width="250" height="28" alt="Smartmessages email marketing"></a>

 Other contributions are gladly received, whether in beer 🍺, T-shirts 👕, Amazon wishlist raids, or cold, hard cash 💰.
-If you'd like to donate to say "thank you" to maintainers or contributors, please contact them through individual profile pages via [the contributors page](https://github.com/PHPMailer/PHPMailer/graphs/contributors).
+If you'd like to donate to say "thank you" to maintainers or contributors, please contact them through individual profile pages via [the contributor's page](https://github.com/PHPMailer/PHPMailer/graphs/contributors).

 ## Changelog
 See [changelog](changelog.md).